CloudforestTechnologies/nasa-turbofan-failure-prediction/README.md

 Having analysed some of the relationships between sensor data and remaining useful life, a series of machine learning models were developed to predict how many cycles an engine had before a failure event based on realtime readings.

 A number of different types of machine learning model were investigated, including linear and polynomial regression, decision tree regressors, random forest regressors and neural network regressors (using TensorFlow and Keras).
+The dataset was preprocessed to select the most influential input variables, and remaining cycles to failure was used as the target variable.

+An out-of-the-box linear regression model trained on the data achieved RMSEs and MAEs of 46.4 and 35.7 cycles respectively - The average remaining number of cycles for each engine is around 270 cycles, so this works out as a rule-of-thumb accuracy of around 15%.

+Visualising the predicted

+TF MLP_NN performance

+Using the data from all engines.

 # Installation & Setup